Randomization API Testing of Filter Handler in Postman

 Now, when you run requests in the Collection Runner, combination values of Iterations and Delay could simulate primitive load testing (especially considering random requests):

-I highly recommend to set «Request timeout in ms» in Postman settings to prevent runner’s freezing if some requests will execute unexpectedly long.
+I highly recommend setting «Request timeout in ms» in Postman settings to prevent the runner’s freezing if some requests execute unexpectedly long.